 4. Visible Pest Activity Under Bark or Near Branches: Finally, inspect the trunk and branches carefully for any signs of visible pest activity such as webbing, tunnels under bark surfaces, larvae feeding beneath loose bark sections (such as those caused by borers), or small clusters moving along twigs (typical among certain invasive insect species).
 These active manifestations signify ongoing damage to the inner layers vital for water and nutrient transport within trees.

-By being vigilant about these visual cues—from chewed leaves and egg masses to discoloration and visible pests—you’ll have a better chance at identifying early signs before extensive damage occurs on your beloved trees.
+By being vigilant about these visual cues, from chewed leaves and egg masses to discoloration and visible pests, you'll have a better chance at identifying early signs before extensive damage occurs on your beloved trees.

 Prevention Measures to Combat Tree Diseases